Skip to content

 Results

-The analysis, based on a sample of 8,817 fencers collected from USA Fencing tournaments between 2012-2020, yielded unexpected results.
+The analysis, based on actual data from a sample of 8,817 fencers collected from USA Fencing tournaments between 2012-2020, yielded unexpected results.
 I found no clear evidence that fencers who narrowly missed the cutoff performed any better or worse in subsequent events compared to those who just made it.
 This suggests that being eliminated after pools may not have a significant impact on a fencer’s performance in their next event

 Overall Impact